vincbeaulieu/TinyScanner-Connector/README.md

 - Download: Will overwrite the whole directory with the content of the server (Redownload all files).

-If you have a lot of files that need to be transfered, it may take some times.
-As long as you see this rotating gear in the menu bar, the transfer is under progression.
+If you have a lot of files that need to be transferred, it may take some times.
+As long as you see this rotating gear in the menu bar, the transfer is progressing.
 ![Menu-bar-Progression](.media/Menu-bar-Progression.gif)